 - Financial report with detailed breakdown of income source(s) and expenditure items;

-- All the receipts of the expenditure items and a set of photocopies;
+- Valid original copies of all receipts of the expenditure items and a set of photocopies;

 - Authorization form for the collection of approved subsidy (for student organisations / groups);